circonus/irondb-docs/installation.md

 1. `/usr/bin/systemctl restart circonus-irondb`

 Ubuntu 16.04:

+We have a helper package on Ubuntu that works around issues with dependency resolution, since IRONdb is very specific about the versions of dependent Circonus packages, and apt-get is unable to cope with them.
+The helper package must be upgraded first, i.e., it cannot be upgraded in the same transaction as the main package.
+1. `/usr/bin/apt-get upgrade circonus-platform-irondb-apt-policy`
 1. `/usr/bin/apt-get upgrade circonus-platform-irondb`

 In a cluster of IRONdb nodes, service restarts should be staggered so as not to jeopardize availability of metric data.
 An interval of 30 seconds between node restarts is considered safe.